amazeeio/docs/step_by_step_guides/get_your_drupal_site_hosted_on_amazeeio.md

 # Get your Drupal Site hosted on amazee.io

 ##Preparation
-In order to get your website running on amazee.io you'll need to prepare three essential things:
+To get your website running on amazee.io you'll need to prepare three essential things:
 - **Codebase**
 This is all your code including Drupal core, themes, modules.
 Best put this up on your GitHub or BitBucket Account
 - **Database**